HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 The same thing is basically happening in every picture, but here the differences are perfectly visible.

 System.Drawing: In the JPG there is this weird white-versus-color thing going on.
 I miss the red!
 The PNG is a bit better.
 The skia-saved webp is much too white!
 ImageSharp: The PNG has much more red compared to the JPG.
 The PNG looks like the original.
 For Webp the colors seem off.
 Magick.NET: The JPG is perfect, spot on.
 The PNG as well.
 The Webp: Where have the colors gone?
-Magicscaler is very white.
+MagicScaler is crisp and very white.
 SkiaSharp: I like their take on the fireworks, because it is a bit less sharp, but it has a lot of blurring and edge halo going along.
 I need to fix this with the trick on Github.

 ### Another light-dark example with details